totallyrin/ttsm-server/README.md

 various server management operations such as starting and stopping game servers, retrieving server logs, and performing configuration changes.

-## Contributing

-Contributions to TTSM Server are welcome!
-If you find a bug or have a feature request, please open an issue on the GitHub repository.
-If you'd like to contribute code, feel free to fork the repository and submit a pull request with your changes.

-Before submitting a pull request, please ensure that you have run the tests and that your code follows the project's coding style guidelines.

 ## Acknowledgements

 TTSM Server is built using [Node.js](https://nodejs.org).
 It utilizes